carrotfarmer/blog-posts/cl31ixf9w01zf1hnv7mq8bdw4.md

 SameSite decides if the cookie should be sent only to the origin website.

 ### Security
+Edit: As mentioned in the comments by [a v](https://hashnode.com/@alve), storing JWTs in cookies would render it to be almost as safe as session credentials stored in cookies.
+The security difference emerges when you store JWTs in other stores such as `localStorage`.

 Session stores are not public and are stored remotely on a server, hence rendering the session data to be safe.
 In the case of JWTs, the tokens are relayed on every request and can be intercepted.
-Sessions are, in most cases, safer than using JWTs
+Sessions are, in most cases, safer than using JWTs.

 ### Scalability Issues
 Sessions can be a pain to scale because there is a requirement for a place to host the session store.
 You will need to store more data on the store when more users authenticate and this will take a load on the server which can be expensive depending on what hosting solution you go with.